We had a whackout whack dot call from Oregon last week.

 I haven't shared it with any of you.

-Uh it was just a harmless little joke.
+It was just a harmless little joke.

-And one night uh we were in the Carlisle in the Bimelmans and at the Hotel Carlisle in New York, my brother, my sister-in-law, a couple other friends, and this is a place a quiet bar, they have uh music uh going on in there.
+And one night, we were in the Carlisle in the Bimmelmans at the Hotel Carlisle in New York, my brother, my sister-in-law, a couple other friends, and this is a place, a quiet bar.

-Uh, because I knew it would have the effect that it did, uh, but I'm still getting email on this.
+It just seemed like too delicious an option to pass up because I knew it would have the effect that it did, but I'm still getting email on this.

 Some of it really vicious.

-Uh some saying that they were going to try to look me up, but not now.
+Some saying that they were going to try to look me up, but not now.

-At any rate, uh quick timeout here, folks.
+At any rate, quick timeout here, folks.

-We will be back and continue with uh more fun than a human being should be allowed to have right after this.
+We will be back and continue with more fun than a human being should be allowed to have right after this.

-My friends, it would it would be remiss.
+My friends, it would be remiss.

-It is amazing uh to watch the drive-by media just become totally infatuated and absorbed in a potential presidential candidacy by Al Gore.
+It is amazing to watch the drive-by media just become totally infatuated and absorbed in a potential presidential candidacy by Al Gore.

-Now I know Al Gore is out there saying he's not interested, he doesn't want to run, he's had uh fill of politics and so forth.
+Now, I know Al Gore is out there saying he's not interested.

-But this is not just the Kook fringe.
+But this is not just the kook fringe.

 This is the mainstream drive-by media is excited as they can be about this.